webfirex/heromedianetworks/TESTING_PLAN.md

 ## Overview

-This document outlines the comprehensive testing plan for the HeroMedia Networks backend and database.
+This document outlines the comprehensive testing plan for the TapNova Networks backend and database.
 The test suite verifies database connectivity, Prisma operations, API endpoints, and integration between components.

 ---